China Travel Journal: The Far West

 > Jiaohe

-Jiaohe22-06-2008 We get up early.
+22-06-2008 We get up early.
 Before it gets really hot we'd like to return for a siësta, but renting bicycles turns out to be a bit harder then expected.
 So it's almost nine thirty when we finally cycle out of Turpan.
 We're on our way to Jiaohe, an ancient, abandoned city in the desert.

 On the way we see little markets everywhere and people are busy with their harvests.
 Horse- and donkey carts with cheerfully waving people are approaching us and in no time we've covered 11 kilometers.
 As soon as we've entered the gate and left the souvenir stalls behind we don't see a single soul.
 The silence, the perfect state of some old, mud houses and the vastness of the city are truely impressive.
 We're able to get a clear image of the people who have been living here for two centuries, especially because there hasn't been much change in the way of constructing houses ever since.
 We don't get bored at all and we see new photogenic spots behind every corner.
-Finally a sight Us amidst the 2000 year old ruinsthat doesn't make us feel like being robbed as soon as we left the entrance behind to discover the kitschy Chinese playground to which the sight has been converted.
+Finally a sight that doesn't make us feel like being robbed as soon as we left the entrance behind to discover the kitschy Chinese playground to which the sight has been converted.
 No, Jiaohe truely is worth a visit.
 By noon it really gets too hot and after a quick look in the museum of excavations from the city ánd a break on a terrace we cycle back over the dusty road.

 Only after five we go out again, but even then it's too hot for cycling.
 Soon we give up our tour througjh the old streets of Turpan.
 Only after eight it's slightly better outside and again we fill our stomachs for a few Euros at the nightmarket.